CodeHermez/COS221-Practical-5-Group-23/Doc/GetTitles.md

   - `maxseasons` (int): Retrieves titles based on if the number of seasons is less than or equal to maxseasons $[0,maxseasons]$

-    Note: You cannot search for type:"movie" and also have a `maxseasons` or `minseasons` and also for type:"tvshow"" you cant have a `minduration` or a `maxduration` as this will through a bad request(400) casue thats what distiguishes a movie from tvshow. but you can have a duration or a season search if you done have the opposing type or not have a type search at all and this will still be valid.
+    Note: You cannot search for "type":"movie" and also have a `maxseasons` or `minseasons` and also for "type":"tvshow"" you can't have a `minduration` or a `maxduration` as this will through a bad request(400) cause that's what distinguishes a movie from a tv show. but you can have a duration or a season search if you do have the opposing type or do not have a type search at all and this will still be valid.

-  - `minrating` (int): Retrieves titles based on if thier ratings are greater than or equal to minrating $[minrating,\infty]$
+  - `minrating` (int): Retrieves titles based on if their ratings are greater than or equal to minrating $[minrating,\infty]$

-  - `maxrating`` (int): Retrieves titles based on if thier ratings are less than or equal to maxrating $[0,maxrating]$
+  - `maxrating`` (int): Retrieves titles based on if their ratings are less than or equal to maxrating $[0,maxrating]$

-  - `minreleasedate` (int): Retrieves titles based on if thier release date is later than or equal to minreleasedate $[minreleasedate,\infty]$
+  - `minreleasedate` (int): Retrieves titles based on if their release date is later than or equal to minreleasedate $[minreleasedate,\infty]$

-  - `maxreleasedate` Retrieves titles based on if thier release date is earlier than or or equal to maxreleasedate $[0,maxreleasedate]$
+  - `maxreleasedate` Retrieves titles based on if their release date is earlier than or equal to maxreleasedate $[0,maxreleasedate]$

     Note: when it comes to filtering using `min-` and `max-` and they relate such as `minduration` and `maxduration` in the same request it will limit the domain from being $\infty$ for min and being $0$ max and will instead be a domain of $[minduration,maxduration]$.